Passing Down The Vulcan Way

-Patriarch Dean Wilson has not one, but two sons who work at Vulcan.
-While his oldest son Michael works at Grandin Sand Plant in Florida, Dean gets to work every day alongside his other son Ethan.
+Patriarch Dean Wilson gets to work every day alongside his son Ethan at Vulcan.
 Even better – both Ethan and Dean are plant operators at Keuka Sand.
 Truly like a family business, Ethan is currently training his dad on the washer.
-And when the opportunity comes to get work done at Grandin, both Dean and Ethan jump at the chance to learn from Michael.

 “We have a lot of fun and believe it or not there’s never any arguments,” Dean said.
 “We just try to always do what’s best for family, and working here together has just allowed us to really bond more.”

 Jim Reynolds recruited his son Brian Reynolds (right) to come work at Vulcan.

 The same can be said for father/son duo Jim and Brian Reynolds at Ft.
 Myers Quarry.
 Area Operations Manager, Jim Reynolds called his son one day and encouraged him to apply at Vulcan.
 Soon enough his son Brian was joining the Vulcan team.
 “You can raise a family working here and you can retire from here.
 It’s the whole package,” said Brian.